(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 There is also a commercial product - Thundershirt for Dogs - that was developed based on this theory.

-My sister's Golden Retriever used to get very, very scared of thunderstorms - she would be shivering, whining, and trying to hide under beds or inside closets whenever there was a thunderstorm.
+My sister's Golden Retriever used to be very, very scared of thunderstorms.
+She would be shivering, whining, and trying to hide under beds or inside closets whenever there was a thunderstorm.
 Now, before a thunderstorm, my sister puts the Thundershirt on the dog, and she will be calm and relaxed!
 Just like magic!

 Natural remedies such as homeopathy and herbs that have calming effects can help alleviate anxious feelings in dogs.
 They are effective, and much more safer and milder than tranquilizers!Please visit this page for more information.